 Even though follow-up emails for appointments are usually shorter than the original message, don’t underestimate their importance.
 A good follow-up email should be no longer than three or four sentences.

 A good rule of thumb is to keep your email between 50-200 words.
 That may seem like a small range, but it forces you to be concise and get straight to the point.
+A summarizing tool can help you achieve this conciseness by reducing the length of your email while preserving the key points.

 Be clear about what you want and why the recipient should care